Early Removal of Ignition Interlock in Colorado

 smart start

-• The total time must be 120 full days or more to qualify for early removal so it is important to watch the dates and ensure that you get a download done after the 120th day.
-If you are a day or even a half day short, you will be denied early removal until the DMV has 120 full days of downloads from the interlock provider.
+• The total time must be 120 full-days or more to qualify for early removal, so it is important to watch the dates and ensure you schedule a download after the 120th day.
+If you are a day short, you will be denied early removal until the DMV has 120 full days of downloads from the interlock provider.
+Upon completing the download and service with the interlock provider, you should contact your interlock provider and confirm that you have met the four (4) month requirement and request that a “4PASS” letter is generated and electronically sent to the Colorado DMV.

 DO NOT remove the interlock device until you have successfully reinstated to an unrestricted driver’s license.